goeldner/ZipCleaner/README.md

 Starting with macOS Catalina (version 10.15), ZipCleaner could could not be used any more, because it is available as 32-bit version only and Apple decided to only allow 64-bit software any more.
-Unfortunately, there is now new version available from Roger Jolly since the initial release of version 1.0 in the year 2007.
+Unfortunately, there is no new version available from Roger Jolly since the initial release of version 1.0 in the year 2007.
 So I decided to take the original source code and recompile it as 64-bit application with latest Xcode version.